faceyspacey/babel-plugin-universal-import/README.md

 ## Caveat
 - For chunks to be properly created--and since their names are automatically generated for you--you can't have different chunks with the same name, say `index`.
 So instead of ```import(`./index`)```, make your imports like this: ```import(`../ComponentFolderA`)``` and ```import(`../ComponentFolderB`)```.
 Notice you're going back one directory--this allows the chunk name to be generated uniquely even though the entry point file is `index.js` for both components.
 In addition, if in multiple places you import the same module, make sure they both start with the same base directory name. **Again, using `..` is your friend.
 Initial dots and slashes will be stripped from the resulting chunk name.**

-- To the discerning eye, you may be wondering if the return of `import()` is still *thenable*??
-It is!
-However, if you don't call `.then` on it, somewhere (perhaps in the components like *react-universal-component* that you pass it to), then it won't perform the import.
-Since most of us are using modules, which we need to do something with in the `then` callback, that's not a problem.
-But if you happen to be importing a module that does its own setup, such as attaches something to the `window` object, well then you just need to call `.then()` to trigger it.
-That's a rare case these days, which is why we decided to go with the simplicity seen here.
-And yes, async await works too.

 ## Contributing